apache/causeway-site/content/contributors/recreating-an-archetype.md

 and also - to allow review - stages files into git but omits the final commit.
 }

-Make sure you are in the correct directory.
+Make sure you are in the correct directory and environment variables are correct.

 If recreating the **simpleapp** archetype:

     cd example/application/simpleapp

+    env | grep ISIS | sort

 If recreating the **todoapp** archetype:

     cd example/application/todoapp

-Next, make sure all environment variables are set, using:

     env | grep ISIS | sort

-(At the top of this page there are commands to run).
+If the environment variables look wrong, use the commands at the top of this page to setup.
 The script will also double check that all required environment variables are set.

 Then, run the script: